Danube Cycling Path – The Ultimate Guide

 danube bike tour

-The best time to cycle along the Danube is without a doubt the summer: in June, July and August, the longer and generally sunny days will also allow you to take a refreshing dip in the river’s waters.
+The best time to cycle along the Danube is without a doubt the summer: in June, July, and August, the longer and generally sunny days will also allow you to take a refreshing dip in the river’s waters.
 However, let’s say that even spring, from the end of April, is a good period as well as autumn, with its typical colors.

-We cycled from Hungary to Austria in the second half of October, the days were sunny and we met very little rain but in the evening it was quite cold, say around 5 or 6 degrees, so if you plan to sleep in the tent you need to be equipped with a good sleeping bag.
+We cycled from Hungary to Austria in the second half of October, the days were sunny and we met very little rain but in the evening it was quite cold, say around 5 or 6 degrees, so if you plan to sleep in a tent you need to be equipped with a good sleeping bag.

 Where to sleep while cycling the Danubiana